Challenges in Scientific Data Communication from Low-Mass Interstellar Probes: Introduction

 \section{Introduction}

-Both interest and concrete efforts toward interstellar space probes for scientific investigation of other solar systems are growing.
-To reach even the nearest stars and recover useful scientific data within a human lifetime requires relativistic speeds.
-With our current state of technology, low-mass probes propelled by directed energy (DE) is the most promising approach.
+Since exoplanets are commonplace, interest in and concrete efforts toward the scientific exploration of exoplanets are growing.
+This paper addresses the technology development challenges behind the goal of launching low-mass interstellar space probes to the vicinity of the nearest star system (Alpha Centauri) and returning the acquired scientific data before the end of the 21st century.
+Prominent among the myriad challenges are propulsion and communication.
+Here we address the communication of scientific data from a probe at interstellar distances and traveling at a relativistic speed.

-Current thinking centers around a probe traveling at 10\% to 20\% of the speed of light and thus requiring 20 to 40 years to reach the vicinity of nearby stellar system such as Proxima Centauri as in the NASA Starlight and Breakthrough Starshot programs \citeref{811}.
-The communication of scientific data back to Earth is the subject of this paper.
-We focus on the downlink (probe to Earth) design with the expectation that any uplink (Earth to probe) communication activity is likely to be short-lived and and benefit from relative proximity to Earth (for functions like wavelength-configuration and course-correction).
+First proposed by Robert Forward in 1962 \citeref{1014}, a low-mass probe with a sail propelled by directed energy from earth is the only known technological option for close exploration of nearby stars that may be accessible with available or near-term technology, and which completes its mission in a matter of decades.
+This has led to concrete efforts to validate the concept and its supporting technology in the context of the NASA StarLight and Breakthrough StarShot programs \citereffour{811}{851}{1017}{867}.

-There is a tradeoff between probe mass, speed, data rate, and other parameters.
-Here we focus on the low-mass "wafer scale" probe version, which is the most challenging of the design cases because transmit power and transmit aperture size are quite restricted.
-Tradeoffs between higher mass (with commensurately lower speed and longer transit time) and higher data rate (and thus greater scientific return) are also discussed.
+Such a probe achieves minimum mass (and hence highest velocity) by carrying only a sail for propulsion, scientific instrumentation, a downlink communications system, photon thrusters for attitude control, and an electrical power generator.
+Coupled with very high power directed energy beaming from earth and a sail that captures the momentum from that beam, it can reach 10-20\% of light speed.
+Following a flyby (likely of Proxima Centauri or other targets within our stellar neighborhood), the probe would transmit the scientific data collected back to a receiver on the earth's surface, which would consist of a large set of optical \leveltwo{s} with incoherent combining.
+Location on the earth's surface (rather than on a space-based platform) is motivated by the large dimensions of the directed-energy and receive infrastructures, and the large energy requirements for the former.

-Relying heavily on a reusable fixed propulsion and communication infrastructure confined to the Earth's surface, a swarm of multiple probes could be launched.
-Following flybys of the target star and its exoplanets, scientific data representing images, magnetic fields, spectroscopy, etc. would be returned to Earth following the target encounter.
+The focus here is on the probe-to-earth communication downlink design with the expectation that any earth-to-probe uplink communication is short-lived and benefits from relative proximity to earth.
+Relying heavily on a reusable fixed propulsion and communication infrastructure confined to the earth's surface, a swarm of multiple probes can be launched with a diversity of scientific instruments capturing images, magnetic field strengths, spectroscopy, etc.